Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Proving the

-\paragraph{Step 1: One natural edge over all edges (Section~\ref{SectionOneNatOverAll}).} In this section we prove that if $d_\FS(S,T)$ is sufficiently large then there exists a single natural edge $E \subset S$ such that the path $f(E) \subset T$ crosses some edge of every edge orbit in~$T$.
-Here we briefly explain three key ideas of that proof, in the special setting where $S,T$ are Grushko free splittings of $F_n$.
-The group $F_n$ thus acts freely on $S$ and $T$ with quotient marked graphs $G=S/F_n$ and $H=T/F_n$, and $f$ descends to a foldable map $F \from G \to H$.
-This was indeed the exact setting in which we first perused the issues of the \TOAT.
+\textbf{Step 1: One natural edge over all edges (Section~\ref{SectionOneNatOverAll}).} We show that if the distance in $\FS(F_n)$ between $G$ and $H$ is sufficiently large then there exists a natural edge $E \subset G$ such that the map $F$ restricts to a path $F \from E \to H$ that crosses every edge of~$H$.
+While this conclusion is stronger than the equation $F(E)=H$, it is only slightly stronger.
+Ignoring this difference for purposes of this sketch, we assume for every natural edge $E \subset G$ that $F(E) \ne H$, and we find an upper bound to the distance between $G$ and $H$ in $\FS(F_n)$.

-In this special setting we must do the following: \begin{itemize} \item \emph{Assume} that for every natural edge $E \subset G$ the restriction $F \from E \to H$ is not surjective; \emph{prove} that there is a uniform upper bound to the distance between $G$ and $H$ in $\FS(F_n)$. \end{itemize}
+For the first idea (and see ``Folding to increase rank'' in Section~\ref{SectionOneNatOverAll}), consider the following \emph{much} stronger assumption: \begin{itemize} \item Every natural edge $E \subset G$ has distinct endpoints and the restriction $F \from E \to H$ is injective (hence the subgraph $F(E) \subset H$ has rank~$0$ and so the restriction is not surjective). \end{itemize} Enumerating the natural edges $E_1,\ldots,E_K \subset G$, we have $K \le 3n-3$ (for a general group $\Gamma$ and free factor system~$\A$, the general bound is $K \le \MaxEdges(\Gamma;\A)$).

-For the first key idea (and see ``Folding to increase rank'' in Section~\ref{SectionOneNatOverAll}), consider the following much stronger assumption: \begin{itemize} \item \emph{Assume} that every natural edge $E \subset G$ has distinct endpoints and that the restriction $F \from E \to H$ is injective (hence the subgraph $F(E) \subset H$ has rank~$0$ and so the restriction is not surjective). \end{itemize} Enumerating the natural edges $E_1,\ldots,E_K \subset G$, we have $K \le 3n-3$ (the general bound being $K \le \MaxEdges(\Gamma;\A)$).
-Under the stronger assumption, and using that that $E_1,\ldots,E_K$ cover~$G$, it follows that every edge $e \subset H$ has at most one preimage edge in each $E_k$ and hence at most $K$ preimage edges in $G$.
-One then applies a result of Bestvina and Feighn \cite[Lemma 4.1]{BestvinaFeighn:subfactor} saying that if $H$ has a point with at most $M$ preimages in $G$ then the distance $d_\FS(G,H)$ between $G$ and $H$ in the free splitting complex $\FS(F_n)$ is bounded above by a linear function of $M$ (the general bound in $\FS(\Gamma;\A)$ is found in Proposition~\ref{PropsEdgeInverseDiamBound}); in the present situation where $M \le K \le 3n-3$ we obtain a constant bound on $d_\FS(G,H)$.
+Under the much stronger assumption, and using that that $E_1 \union \ldots \union E_K=G$, it follows that every edge $e \subset H$ has at most one preimage edge in each $E_k$ and hence at most $K$ preimage edges in $G$.
+One then applies a result of Bestvina and Feighn \cite[Lemma 4.1]{BestvinaFeighn:subfactor} to obtain an upper bound on $d_\FS(G,H)$ that is a linear function of $K$ (the general bound in $\FS(\Gamma;\A)$ is found in Proposition~\ref{PropsEdgeInverseDiamBound}); in the present situation where $K \le 3n-3$ we thus obtain a bound on $d_\FS(G,H)$ depending only on~$n$.